SRSG-Workshops/spreadsheets/_episodes/02-common-mistakes.md

 > ## Exercise
 > 1. Use the same spreadsheet where you attempted to clean the data in the previous exercise.
 > 2. Have a look at each of the spreadsheet errors described below and fix in your spreadsheet, if you have not already.
-> 3. When you finish, compare yours with this version of the clean dataset.
+> 3. When you finish, compare yours with [this version of the clean dataset](https://ndownloader.figshare.com/files/2292172).
+>They may not be identical, but they should have the same overall structure.
 {: .challenge}

 ## Using multiple tables